rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/33_software-development/334_deploy-packages.md

 {{%/notice%}}

 9. If the package has a component with `Is ROS` true, then you will need to select **Routed Network** from the drop-down list
-   1. ​	If there are no **Routed Network** successfully running, you would not be able to deploy the package.
+   1. ​ If there is no **Routed Network** successfully running, you would not be able to deploy the package.
 Please create a [Routed Network]({{< ref "/3_how-tos/34_networking-and-communication/341_creating-ros-routed-networks" >}}) first.
-   2. ​    If you have a cloud component in your package, you will be able to select only cloud routed networks.
+   2. ​    If you have a cloud component in your package, you will be able to select only cloud-routed networks.

 10. If you want to add a dependent deployment, click **Add dependency**, and select a deployment you want to add as a dependency from the drop-down list of deployment IDs.

 11. If you want to add a volume, click **Add volume**.
 Ensure that a running volume deployment is available before you add one.

-12. If you want to modify the initial setting of restart policy of components with **device runtime**, click **Modify**.
+12. If you want to modify the initial setting of the restart policy of components with **device runtime**, click **Modify**.

 ![Modify restart policy](/images/dev-guide/deployments/modify-restart-policy.png?classes=border,shadow&width=40pc)